-Then through her limbs a tremor did there flit As through white water runs the summer wind, And many a wild hope came into her mind, But her knees bent and soft she sank down there, And on the gold was spread her golden hair, And like an ivory image still she lay, Until the night again had hidden day.
+Then through her limbs a tremor did there flit

+As through white water runs the summer wind, And many a wild hope came into her mind, But her knees bent and soft she sank down there, And on the gold was spread her golden hair, And like an ivory image still she lay, Until the night again had hidden day.

-But when again she lifted up her head, She found herself laid soft within her bed, While midmost of the room the taper shone, And all her damsels from the place were gone, And by her head a gold-robed man there stood, At sight of whom the damsel's shamefast blood Made all her face red to the golden hair, And quick she covered up her bosom fair.
+But when again she lifted up her head, She found herself laid soft within her bed.
+While midmost of the room the taper shone, And all her damsels from the place were gone, And by her head a gold-robed man there stood.
+At sight of whom the damsel's shamefast blood Made all her face red to the golden hair, And quick she covered up her bosom fair.

-Then in a great voice said he, "Danaë, Sweet child, be glad, and have no fear of me And have no shame, nor hide from thy new love The breast that on this day has pillowed Jove.
-Come now, come from that balmy nest of thine, And stand with me beneath the taper's shine That I may see thy beauty once again; Then never shalt thou be in any pain,

-But if thou liftest up thy face to Jove I shall be kind to my sweet simple love; I shall bethink me of thy body sweet, From golden head to fair and dainty feet."
+Then in a great voice said he, "Danaë, Sweet child, be glad, and have no fear of me, And have no shame, nor hide from thy new love The breast that on this day has pillowed Jove.
+Come now, come from that balmy nest of thine, And stand with me beneath the taper's shine That I may see thy beauty once again; Then never shalt thou be in any pain, But if thou liftest up thy face to Jove I shall be kind to my sweet simple love; I shall bethink me of thy body sweet, From golden head to rosy little feet."
+Then, trembling sore, from out the bed she came And hid away her face for dread and shame,

-Then, trembling sore, from out the bed she came And hid away her face for dread and shame, But soon she trembled more for very love, To feel the loving hands of mighty Jove Draw down her hands, and kisses on the head And tender bosom, as again he said, "Now must I go; and sweet love, Danaë, Fear nothing more that man can do to thee, For soon shall come an ending to thy woe, And thou shalt have a son whose name shall grow Still greater, till the mountains melt away And men no more can tell the night from day."
+But soon she trembled more for very love,

+To feel the loving hands of mighty Jove

+Draw down her hands, and kisses on the head

+And tender bosom, as again he said,

+"Now must I go; and sweet love, Danae,

+Fear nothing more that man can do to thee,

+For soon shall come an ending to thy woe,

+And thou shalt have a son whose name shall grow

+Still greater, till the mountains melt away

+And men no more can tell the night from day."

-Then forth he sprang and o'er the sea did fly, And loud it thundered from a cloudless sky.
+Then forth he sprang and o'er the sea did fly And loud it thundered from a cloudless sky.

-SO when her damsels came to her next morn, And thought to see her laid alow forlorn Upon the bed, and looking out to sea Moaning full oft, and sighing heavily, They found her singing o'er a web of silk Where through the even warp as white as milk Quick flew the shuttle from her arm of snow, And somewhat from her girded gown did show
+SO when her damsels came to her next day,

+And thought to see her laid in her old way

+Upon the bed, and looking out to sea

+Moaning full oft, and sighing heavily,

+They found her singing o'er a web of silk

+Where through the even warp as white as milk

+Quick flew the shuttle from her arm of snow,

+And somewhat from her girded gown did show

-On the black treadles both her rosy feet, Moving a little as the tender wheat Moves in the June when Zephyr blows on it, So, like a goddess weaving did she sit.
+On the black treadles both her rosy feet,

+Moving a little as the tall green wheat

+Moves in the June when Zephyr blows on it, So, like a goddess weaving did she sit.

-But when she saw her maidens wondering stand She ceased her song and spake and stayed her hand, "If now ye see me merry of my mood Be nought amazed, for e'en as die the good So die ill days; and now my heart is light, For hearken; a fair dream I had last night, That in his claws an eagle lifted me And bore me to a land across the sea: Wherefore I think that here I shall not die But live to feel dew falling from the sky, And set my feet deep in the meadow grass And underneath the scented pine-trees pass, Or in the garden feel the western breeze, The herald of the rain, sweep through the trees, Or in the hottest of the summer day, Betwixt green banks within the mill-stream play.
+But when she saw her maidens wondering stand She ceased her song and stayed her busy hand, And said, "Girls, if ye see me glad to-day Be nought amazed, for all things pass away; The good days die, but also die the bad.

+"See now, in sleep last night a dream I had

+That in his claws an eagle lifted me

+And bore me to a land across the sea:

+Wherefore I think that here I shall not die

+But live to feel dew falling from the sky,

+And set my feet deep in the meadow grass

+And underneath the scented pine-trees pass,

+Or in the garden feel the western breeze,

+The herald of the rain, sweep through the trees,

+Or in the hottest of the summer day,

+Betwixt green banks within the mill-stream play.